mctc-student-code/online_store/README.md

 #ONLINE STORE(Z Kids Toys Store )
-This application consists of multiple apps that interacts together.
+THis App was built with the help with an online Django course This application consists of multiple apps that interacts together.
 The application includes:
 1- shop app to manage categories and the associated products.